aws/sagemaker-python-sdk/doc/overview.rst

 -------------------------------------------------------------------------
 You can enable network isolation mode when running training and inference on Amazon SageMaker.

-For more information about Amazon SageMaker network isolation mode, see the SageMaker documentation.
+For more information about Amazon SageMaker network isolation mode, see the `SageMaker documentation on network isolation or internet-free mode <https://docs.aws.amazon.com/sagemaker/latest/dg/mkt-algo-model-internet-free.html>`__.

 To train a model in network isolation mode, set the optional parameter ``enable_network_isolation`` to ``True`` in any network isolation supported Framework Estimator.